-StarPak CUBE© Storage forms the heart of the entire Cube© System.
-This centrality is simple: Several sources of free and renewable energy are flowing at different times on and through any site — solar heat, winter coldness, waste heat in flues, combustible cellulosic materials formerly deemed “solid waste”, heated water used, then dumped down the drain, and so forth.
-CUBE© Storage intelligently accepts ALL streams of this free energy, hot and cold, for long term storage, so it’s available later when needed.
+StarPak storage forms the heart of the entire Cube© System.
+This centrality is simple: several sources of free and renewable energy are flowing at different times on and through any site — solar heat, winter coldness, waste heat in flues, combustible cellulosic materials formerly deemed “solid waste”, heated water used, then dumped down the drain, and so forth.
+Cube© Storage intelligently accepts ALL streams of this free energy, hot and cold, for long term storage, so it is available later when needed.

-Stores Free Energy for When It’s Needed.
-The coldness of winter can be stored til summer when it’s needed for air conditioning.
-The heat of summer can be likewise stored til next winter.
+Stores Free Energy – The coldness of winter can be stored until summer when it is needed for air conditioning.
+The heat of summer can be likewise stored until the following winter.
 The concept of annual cycle storage is ancient.
 Even today, the Amish employ ice-houses filled with blocks of hand-sawn river ice to refrigerate their families’ meat and produce year-round.
 Everyone’s great grandparents relied on such ice-houses, we have simply perfected the methods.

-Grid-Stabilizing – PV and wind power destabilize utility grid systems due to the erratic nature of their power production.
-PV and wind typically boast no storage.
-Installed en masse, and suddenly kicking on and off, they thus threaten entire regions with blackouts.
-CUBE© Storage by contrast is grid-stabilizing, providing predictable, reliable power day or night.
+Grid-Stabilizing – Photovolatic (PV) and wind power often destabilize utility grid systems due to the erratic nature of their power production and typically boast no storage.
+Installed en masse–suddenly kicking on and off–they threaten entire regions with possible blackouts.
+Cube© Storage by contrast is grid-stabilizing, providing predictable, reliable energy day or night.

-Free Heating is achieved by pumping free hot water from CUBE© Hot Storage into StarPak fin-tubing set in your ductwork ahead of the fossil (gas or oil) burners.
+Heating is achieved by pumping hot water from the Cube© Hot Storage into StarPak fin-tubing set in your ductwork ahead of the fossil (gas or oil) burners.
 Fin-tubing efficiently transfers the heat in the water to heat in the air.
 This pumping occurs the moment the building’s thermostat calls for heat.
-With renewable heat getting first crack, the thermostat is satisfied and the gas doesn’t turn on.
+With renewable heat getting first crack, the thermostat is satisfied and the gas does not need to turn on.

-Free Cooling is achieved the same way—icy melt water from CUBE© Cold Storage is pumped into StarPak fin-tubing when the thermostat calls for summertime air conditioning.
-With renewable cold set in place upstream from the conventional electric-driven A/C coils, free renewable again gets first crack, and the fossil electric system doesn’t need to turn on.
+Cooling is achieved the same way—icy melt water from the Cube© Cold Storage is pumped into StarPak fin-tubing when the thermostat calls for summertime air conditioning.
+With renewable cold set in place upstream from the conventional electric-driven A/C coils, free renewable again gets first crack, and the fossil electric system does not need to turn on.